AriFordsham/GHCWiki/sebastian-and-simon.md

   - On inlining PAPs: Makes sense operationally (so do it before STG), but keeping PAPs makes bindings much more likely to inline
   - (Apparently, CoreToStg.Prep has its own eta expander)
   - SPJ: "in mkLam I think it'd be fine not to eta-expand a trivial exprssion" (despite Note [Eta expanding lambdas])
-- #18154: CPR for data con apps.
-More to do here.
-  - SPJ: Suggestion: don't produce CPR info for NOINLINE zero-arity things, OR for zero-arity expandable things
 - #18202, #18238: state hack
   - We don't care to preserve one-shot-ness in the compiler.
 But it's also only use site info, so that should be fine
   - e.g. `exprEtaExpandArity` only returns `Arity`, not `ArityType`, and so on